Utsjoki region is a fishing paradise, far from the crowds.

 What this means for fishing tourism, is that the catch and release -type of fishing or fishing as just a leisure activity is very rare in our region.
 When we go to catch fish, it is to provide a meal to someone (if not to the one who catches the fish, then to for example older members of the community, who are not able to go fishing them-selves anymore).

 The only types of fish that are released are the species that are restricted, such as Atlantic salmon or other individuals that do not meet the regulatory criteria.
+With some fish species in wilderness lakes, we encourage our guests to release the bigger catch (if not injured), to support the reproduction of the stronger individuals in the small ecosystem.

-With population density of 0,2/square kilometre, and about 150 km of Teno shoreline for fishing, few thousand square kilometres of wilderness areas, you are sure to have peace and quiet during your fishing trips in Utsjoki.
+With population density of 0,2/square kilometer, and about 150 km of Teno shoreline for fishing, few thousand square kilometers of wilderness areas, you are sure to have peace and quiet during your fishing trips in Utsjoki.
 Tourism is an important livelihood in the region, but as most companies and guides serve only private guests or very small groups, you can spend an entire day fishing, without even meeting anyone else.